ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-67.md

 ### Security Consideration

-TLS SHALL be used.
-This national extension enforces authentication and authorization of access to the Document Responder using the IUA profile with extended access token.
-Consequently the _Find Document References_ [ITI-67] request must authorize using the [[ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction of the IUA profile.
+The transaction SHALL be secured by Transport Layer Security (TLS) encryption and server authentication with server certificates.

+The transaction SHALL use client authentication and authorization using extended authorization token as defined in the [IUA profile](https://profiles.ihe.net/ITI/IUA).
+The extended authorization token SHALL be conveyed as defined in the [Incorporate Access Token [ITI-72]](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72) transaction.

+The Document Responder actor SHALL be grouped with the Authorization Decision Consumer actor of the CH:ADR profile defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Provide Document Bundle [ITI-65] request.

-For the `traceparent` header handling refer to [Trace Context header](tracecontext.html).
+The Document Responder actor SHALL enforce a `traceparent` header to enable inspection of cross community transactions as defined in section [Trace Context header](tracecontext.html).

 #### Security Audit Considerations